 The Columbia City Council passed an ordinance in 2007 to allow customers to enter into a net metering agreement with Columbia Water & Light.
-During 2015, there was a substantial increase in customers installing their own photovoltaic systems.
-The number of net metering customers grew from 36 to 51 and the rated capacity grew from 0.287 megawatts to 0.446 megawatts.
-In 2015, the estimated output of the net metered sites was 394 megawatt hours and the estimated renewable cost impact on rates was \$19,302.06.
+During 2016, there was an increase in customers installing their own photovoltaic systems from 51 to 85 and the rated capacity grew from 0.446 megawatts to 0.788 megawatts.
+In 2016, the estimated output of the net metered sites was 754 megawatt hours at \$80.88 per megawatt hour.